-1. What size generator is needed to operate my Airstream?
+1. What size of generator is needed to operate my Airstream?

-Answer: A 1,000-watt generator may be used to charge just the batteries.
-However, if you want to run appliances such as microwave or AC units, it is recommended to have at least 4,000 watts or more\ (This is for a 30 amp system).
+Answer: A 1000 watt generator may be used to charge just the batteries.
+However, if wanting to run appliances such as microwave or AC units, it is recommended to have at least 4,000 watts or more (This is for a 30-Amp system).

-\ Many Airstreamers accomplish this using two portable generators running in parallel.
+Many Airstreamer's accomplish this using two portable generators run in parallel.